Kahe Kai

 No analysis available

 Water is consistently confirmed across the listing set.
-Current MLS data shows 19 of 20 listings include WATER, and many remarks explicitly repeat that water is included in the maintenance fee.
+Current MLS data shows water included in 19 of 20 listings, and multiple remarks explicitly say the maintenance fee includes water.
+The evidence is highly consistent and clearly building-level.

 No analysis available